Happy Birthday, Mick Jagger! 5 Fantastic Facts You Never Knew About Rolling Stones Legendary Lead Singer

 Though Blake believes that the book, which he says was likely written in collaboration with a ghostwriter, would be a financial goldmine, Jagger’s lawyer refuses to grant permission to publish the autobiography and Jagger has not confirmed that the book is actually his.

-[Featured Image By Joe Bangay/Getty Images]
+[Featured Image by Joe Bangay/Getty Images]